 Additional Checks for Users Signing Up

-Even with these APIs, people are persistent, so here are a few more tips you can add to your signup flow to prevent bad signups.
+Even with these APIs, people are persistent.
+Here are a few more things you can layer into your signup flow.

-• Limit Sign-Ups per IP: Allowing up to two sign-ups per IP per week can prevent repeat sign-ups from the same person.
-This can easily be do this with an Upstash Rate Limit.
+- Limit Sign-Ups per IP: Allowing up to two sign-ups per IP per week cuts down on repeat abuse from the same person.
+You can set this up easily with an Upstash Rate Limit.

-• Restrict Dot Variations: Some people create multiple accounts by adding dots in Gmail addresses (like [email protected]).
+- Restrict Dot Variations: Some people create multiple accounts by adding dots in Gmail addresses (like [email protected]).
 Counting periods and blocking emails with three or more can help cut down on abuse.
-You can also normalize all Gmail addresses by removing the periods before the @ symbol, but ensure that your login/signup flows factor this in, so no one gets locked out of an account.
+You can also normalize all Gmail addresses by removing the periods before the @ symbol, but make sure your login/signup flows account for this so no one gets locked out.

-• Watch for ‘+’: Users might add “+something” to the end of their email name (e.g., [email protected]).
-You could strip any “+” and everything after it in the username to get the base email for verification.
-I wouldn’t outright block + usage since people like to do +yourservice but just something to look out for.
+- Watch for ‘+’: Users might add “+something” to the end of their email (e.g., [email protected]).
+Stripping the “+” and everything after it gives you the base email for deduplication.
+I wouldn’t block + usage outright since plenty of people use it legitimately, but it’s worth normalizing before you store or check the address.